Robotic Process Automation Tutorial (RPA)

 Its the SMEs and Process Experts.

-Similarly the best people to train the RPA robots also are the Business operations people.
+Similarly the best people to train the RPA robots are also the Business operations people.
 The subject matter experts and the process experts.

-And the best part with virtual workers are Once trained then lifetime permanent worker, no attrition unlike human workers 🙂
+The best part with virtual workers are Once trained then lifetime permanent worker, no attrition unlike human workers 🙂

 Below is an example of how Robotic Process Automation works in an Order Management Process.